- Oversight of Community Development and Preparedness Grants and Initiatives

 Jamie has been involved with numerous projects in the SC Power Team’s territory and throughout South Carolina, to include most recently, Wyman-Gordon, Sigmatex, QVC, and Monster.com.
 He has been intimately involved with the Phase II SRF Initiative that the SC Power Team has underway, to include site analysis of over 78 sites, of which one mega site and three large sites were selected for additional due diligence and potential purchase as part of the SRF Initiative.
 Jamie has worked for other reputable engineering firms, to include S&ME and Stevens & Wilkinson of S.C., and offers two decades of experience in civil engineering, the last twelve years being in the field of economic development.

 He is a graduate of the University of South Carolina and has a degree in Civil Engineering.
 He has served as a member of the American Society of Civil Engineers (ASCE), South Carolina Economic Developers’ Association (SCEDA), and the National Society of Professional Engineers (NSPE).
-Jamie has actively served in leadership capacities with SCEDA and Committee of 100.
+Jamie has actively served in leadership capacities with SCEDA and Committee of 100 and recently completed the Leadership South Carolina program, Class of 2019.
 He is currently a Commissioner on the City of Columbia Planning Commission.
 Jamie and his wife, Beth, along with their four children—Caroline, Tripp, Annabelle, and Simms—make their home in Columbia, S.C.

 Things other people say about Jamie…